zacharysgoldberg/Blackjack/README.md

 ## Future improvements

-To include a Kivy mobile GUI, forget password/username, and replace SQLite with MongoDB.
+To include a tkinter GUI, forget password/username, and replace SQLite with MongoDB.

 ## How to run/test